 The advertising copy was unequivocal: “10th September 1975: A black day for Modena, Stuttgart and Milan”.
 It didn’t quite work out like that, but 40 years late, the jury’s finally in on the XJ-S.

 On this day 40 years ago, the Jaguar XJ-S was launched to the press, and while knives were mostly sheathed, the sense of bewilderment was palpable.
-For the entirety of its career, the car’s appearance was derided and attacked by the automotive media, certain they were as right as Jaguar were wrong.
-Test after test of Jaguar’s flagship told of a brilliantly developed grande routière whose road behaviour, effortless performance and uncanny mechanical refinement was from the very top-drawer but was let down by its unorthodox appearance.
+Because the one aspect of the XJ-S few critics ever truly got their heads around was its styling.
+For the entirety of its career, the car’s appearance was derided by the automotive media, certain they were as right as Jaguar were wrong.
+Test after test of Jaguar’s flagship told of a brilliantly developed grande routière whose road behaviour, effortless performance and uncanny mechanical refinement was from the very top-drawer but was let down by its polarising appearance.
 Continue reading “Welcome to the Machine: 1975 Jaguar XJ-S”

 We convene the committee one final time and examine the defamation of the XJ-S.